 What’s so great about these?

-They are the blend of dress and athletic.
-With conservative styling for the board room during the day, but they also have the performance you need in the gym afterwards.
+They are a blend of dress and athletic.
+With conservative styling for the board room during the day, but they also have the performance you need in the gym afterward.

 By the way, these are 200 needle fine knit – just like a regular pair of dress socks.